 If your toggle exceeds the expected lifetime of it's toggle type it will be marked as potentially stale.

-Your overall health rating is calculated based on the total amount of toggles and how many stale and potentially stale toggles you have in your project.
 One thing to note is that the report card and corresponding list are showing stats related to the currently selected project.
 If you have more than one project, you will be provided with a project selector in order to swap between the projects.

 The toggle list gives an overview over all of your toggles and their status.
 In this list you can sort the toggles by their name, last seen, created, expired, status and report.
 This will allow you to quickly get an overview over which toggles may be worth deprecating and removing from the code.